joshcrain/joshcrain.io/notes/2022/ray-frederick-sale/ray-frederick-sale.md

 I arrived with about an hour left in the bidding.
 I felt rushed to survey the work and worried I might second guess my choice.
 There were a few pieces in a bright geometric and unfamiliar style that caught my eye.
 They were much different from the work I had seen from him before.

 Ray and Annice’s daughter Denise introduced me to several people—some that knew my dad.
 Among these I met [Chris Chantland](https://chrischantland.com/) a student of Ray’s and a talented artist in his own right.
 We exchanged memories of visits with Ray and Annice and shared photos of paintings on our phones.
+I shared a photo of a painting Ray made of my dad.

 <figure>
 <img src="sam-1975.jpg" alt="Painting in the style of a playing card">